-GOAL CONTRIBUTING FAIR HOUSING METRICS, RESPONSIBLE FACTORS ISSUES MILESTONES, & TIMEFRAME PROGRAM PARTICPANT FOR ACHIEVEMENT 1.
-Increase the number of affordable housing units accessible to all protected classes.
+GOAL CONTRIBUTING FACTORS FAIR HOUSING ISSUES METRICS, MILESTONES, & TIMEFRAME FOR ACHIEVEMENT RESPONSIBLE PROGRAM PARTICPANT Increase the number of affordable housing units accessible to all protected classes.
 Lack of affordable, accessible housing in a range of unit sizes Location and type of affordable housing Lack of affordable, integrated housing for individuals who need supportive services Loss of affordable housing Availability, type, frequency, and reliability of public transportation Access to transportation for persons with disabilities Segregation R/ECAPs Disability and Access Disparities in Access to Opportunity Disproportionate Housing Needs Publicly Supported Housing 1(a).
 Promote property tax exemptions available to nonprofits pursuant to T.C.A.
 67-5-207 for properties financed with certain HUD funding for permanent housing for low income persons with disabilities or low income elderly persons. (< 1 year) 1(b).
 Utilize MDHA & Metro property to create a range of affordable, accessible housing options.
 (2-5 years) 1(c).
 Provide public incentives to create new housing in areas of opportunity and/or to create permanent supportive housing.
 (1-5 years) 1(d).
 Incentivize creation of affordable housing on transit corridors.
 1(a).
 MDHA (CP) 1(b).
 MDHA (CP & PHA), Metro 1(c).
-MDHA (CP) & Metro 1(d).
 MDHA (CP & PHA), Metro 1(e).
 Metro

-(2-5 years) 1(e).
+(2.5) (2-5 years) 1(e).
 Continue to fund the Barnes Fund.
-(1-5 years)

-Discussion: The analysis revealed a severe lack of affordable housing in a range of unit sizes, particularly for families and persons with disabilities, and in areas that are integrated or high opportunity.
-MDHA in its Consolidated Plan role and as the PHA for Nashville will work closely with the Metro Government to deploy and leverage resources through a variety of mechanisms to create new affordable housing that is accessible to all protected classes: 1(a) - MDHA will publicize this program when making applicable HUD funding available and work with developers constructing eligible projects on ensuring appropriate documentation for the State to create more affordable, accessible housing in a range of unit sizes to address Disproportionate Housing Needs and Disability and Access.
-1(b) - MDHA and Metro will develop or partner with developers on creating new affordable, accessible housing in a range of unit sizes to address Disproportionate Housing Needs especially encountered by families and to address Disability and Access and Publicly Supported Housing.
-1(c) - When making public funds (i.e., HOME, Barnes Fund) available for new housing construction, priority will be given for projects in high opportunity areas to address Segregation, R/ECAPs, and Disparities in Access to Opportunity.
+(1-5 years) • • Discussion: Th e analysis revealed a severe lack of afforda able housing in a ra nge of unit sizes, particularly for fa milies and persons v with disabilities, and in areas that are integ rated or high opportunity.
+MDH A in its Consolidate ed Plan role and as the PHA for Nashville v vill work closely and leverage resource t is accessible to all pro applicable HUD funding 0 0 iring appropriate docun in a range of unit sizes J 2 ccess.
+1(b) - MDHA an • le, accessible housing Disproportionate Housing Needs especially encountered by families and to address Disability 2 Housing.
+1(c) - When r 0.
+Barnes Fund) available for new housing construction, priority will be given for projects in high opportunity areas to address Segregation, R/ECAPs, and Disparities in Access to Opportunity.
 A portion of HOME funds will be set aside to create permanent supportive housing to address Disability and Access and Disproportionate Housing Needs.
 1(d) - Also to address Segregation, R/ECAPs, Disparities in Access to Opportunity, and Disabilities and Access, MDHA and Metro will create and/or expand funding mechanisms to incentivize affordable housing along designated transit corridors.
-1(e) - Continued commitment of Metro to contribute at least \$10 million each year for the Barnes Fund will help address Segregation, R/ECAPs, Disparities in Access to Opportunity, and Disproportionate Housing Needs by facilitating housing construction in areas of opportunity and in a range of unit sizes.
+1(e) - Continued commitment of Metro to contribute at least \$10 million each year for the Barnes Fund will help address Segregation, R/ECAPs, Disparities in Access to Opportunity, and Disproportionate Housing Needs by facilitating housing construction s by facilitating hou sing construction in areas of oppor tunity and in a range e of unit sizes.
+2. Preserve Displacement Segregation 2(a).
+Dedicate 2(a).
+MDHA existing of residents R/ECAPs public funding (CP) & Metro